 General Murtala Mohammed was born in Kano on November 8, 1938 into the Gynawa clan of the Fulani.
 He was assassinated in Lagos on February 13, 1976.

-Former heads of state Captain Thomas Sankara (Burkina Faso) and Alpha Oumar Konare (Mali) are both sons of Fulɓe mothers.
+Former heads of state Captain Thomas Sankara (Burkina Faso) and Alpha Oumar Konaré (Mali), and the now President of the Republic of The Gambia, Adama Barrow, are all sons of Fulɓe mothers.
+And their fathers are respectively Mõnrè, Bamana, and Soninke.

 See past Fulɓe Heads of state